This API generates a content of a successful token response that the authorization server implementation returns to the client application.

 The value of responseContent is a JSON string which describes the error, so it can be used

-When the value of action is OK, it means that Authlete’s /auth/token/issue API successfully
+as the entity body of the response.action is OK, it means that Authlete’s /auth/token/issue API successfully

 generated an access token.